Keepers Of Our Republic

 (My Way or the Highway)

-a more perfect Union?
+which direction leads to a more perfect Union?